Programmingwithkeerthu/beginerproject/README.md

+# Begineer level project
-# beginner level five python project
+It have 5 beginner level project that i cover on my youtube channel.

-#file name
+# File name and what that have
 Dice - dice rolling simulator
 Guess - number guessing game
 Password - password generator